 Since Barre sculpts the entire body, whilst focusing on lengthening and strengthening the muscles in proportion, the result is a long, lithe and lean physique without the bulk of other conditioning methods.
 You will notice the difference in just 10 sessions.

 Why not give it a try?
-We run several classes per week.
-Times & days are at the end of the video below.
+We run several classes per week, check out our home page for class days & times.

 By Karen Raine MSc, BSc, MCSP